5 Frugal Things – Preparing For A Winter Storm, Free Food, Potato Soup, etc.

 Winter storms bring damaging ice to Northeast Texas. #TexasHomesteader

-Gathering Firewood – We’ve been cutting downed & seasoned trees on our property into logs and splitting the wood.
+Gathering Firewood – We began by cutting dead trees on our property into logs and splitting the wood.
 Then we stacked our main firewood rack with plenty of firewood as well as a hearty supply on our covered porch firewood rack.

-Homemade Fire Starters – I’ve also been busy making Fire Starters, both the egg carton ones as well as the Wax-Dipped Pinecones.
+Homemade Fire Starters – I also got busy making Fire Starters, both the egg carton ones as well as the Wax-Dipped Pinecones.

 Cute wax-dipped pinecones for the camping enthusiast or as a quick, inexpensive and useful gift. #TexasHomesteader

-There are other preparations being made for the impending inclement weather:
+There were other preparations being made for the impending inclement weather:

 Preparing For Power Outage

 RancherMan & I had to travel to a nearby town for errands.
-As we typically do we bunched our errands into that one trip to save gas as well as wear and tear on our vehicle.
+As we typically do we bundled our errands into one trip to save gas as well as wear and tear on our vehicle:

 Grocery Store